-Abstract

 Problem

 Monitoring and forecasting the health of our lakes grows more important as global temperatures rise, local ecologies becomes more unpredictable, and environmental water protections are relaxed (Stafford et al, 2013).
 The ecology of these aquatic ecosystems is heavily dependent on the composition and volume of nutrients flowing into and out of them.
 With an overloading of nutrients, particularly phosphorus and nitrogen compounds, the state of an ecosystem can become unstable.
 The structure of the food web, balance of nutrients, and population of each species can shift rapidly in what is called a regime shift, a transition from one ecological equilibrium to another.
-One such transition in lake ecosystems is from an oligotrophic state with low-biomass to a eutrophic state with high plant and phytoplankton biomass (Carpenter, 2003).
+One such transition in lake ecosystems is from an oligotrophic state with low-biomass to a eutrophic state with high phytoplankton biomass (Carpenter, 2003).
 This transition is what occurs in cyanobacterial algal blooms that produce toxins and endanger humans, animals, and the long-term health of the ecosystem (Kidwell, 2015).
 The ability to predict if and when these regime shifts will occur would prove a useful tool for mitigating harmful ecological transitions like these (Ontario Ministry of the Environment and Climate Change, 2017).

 While they occur on the relatively short timescale of a few months, regime shifts in lake ecosystems are accompanied by pretransition indicators that can act like early-warning systems in ecological timeseries (Carpenter et al, 2011).
 There are three theoretical features that indicate an increased likelihood of transition: critical slowing down, flickering, and frequency multimodality.
 In the first of these, the system equilibrates from a perturbation more slowly because an underlying instability in the ecosystem.
 Existing techniques use an increase in temporal autocorrelation to measure this feature.
 Next, in flickering, an ecosystem transiently “flips” into another regime because of stochastic fluctuations or patchiness This is marked by an increase in both autocorrelation and signal variance.
 Lastly, frequency multimodality is found when characteristic oscillations of other regimes begin forming underneath the current regime (Scheffer et al, 2012).
 This requires spectral analysis.
 Autocorrelative methods to detect trends in multimodality have tended to produce false positives, weakening their predictive power (Andersen et al, 2008; Hsieh, 2007).